 The effort and time you put into it now will pay off for you in the long run.
 Who knows, the first question out of your interviewers mouth just may be "What do you know about our company?"

 NEW: Did the employer say they want to interview you via Skype, and you don't have a good place to do it?
 Don't have a webcam?
-Come to the Career Development Office!
-We have a new laptop and easy to use webcam to facilitate any kind of remote interviewing.
-Contact Ms. Neidert for details.
+Come to the Career Education Office!
+We have a laptop and easy to use webcam to facilitate any kind of remote interviewing.
+Contact Ms. Shelton for details.

 Your interview will make or break a job offer.
 Follow these simple guidelines for a successful experience.